automorph-org/automorph/docs/Web-RPC.md

 - Structured messages in JSON format
 - API function name as a last URL path element
 - API function arguments can be supplied either in the request body or as URL query parameters
-- Meta-data in HTTP headers
+- Call meta-data in HTTP headers

 ## Request

 ### HTTP method

 HTTP methods are not specified by the API but chosen by the client from the following options depending on the desired call semantics:
-- POST - standard non-cached call with arguments either in the request body
+- POST - standard function call with arguments either in the request body or as URL query parameters
-- GET - cacheable call with arguments as URL query parameters only
+- GET - pure function call with cacheable result and arguments as URL query parameters only

 ### URL format